olgarozmetova/omnifood-website/README.md

 # Omnifood

-Single page website built as a final project for Udemy course "Build Responsive Real-World Website with HTML & CSS" by Jonas Schmedtmann.
+Single page website built with HTML, CSS & JS .
 Omnifood is a fictional company focused on providing AI-based meals through a subscription service.

 ## Features